--Explain why the "Empty Chair" technique might be inappropriate for Asian American clients.
+-Explain why might the Gestalt “Empty Chair” technique be inappropriate for Asian American clients like Chiyo.

--Explain three important points to incorporate in counseling African American clients.
+-Name three important points to incorporate in counseling a African American client.

--Explain the difference between acculturated and assimilated Hispanic client.
+-Explain what is the difference between an acculturated Hispanic client and an assimilated Hispanic client.

--Explain examples of pseudosecrecy statements that should be avoided with Native American clients.
+-Name examples of pseudosecrecy statements that should be avoided when treating a Native American client.

 -Explain what complicates the definition of therapy guidelines even for the conscientious and well-intentioned counselor and therapist.

--Explain according to Kocet, what is the first attitude and belief a counselor should have in order to develop appropriate cross-cultural intervention strategies and techniques.
+-Explain what is the first attitude and belief a counselor should have in order to develop appropriate cross-cultural intervention strategies and techniques.

--Explain the ethical principle of "doing good" by keeping the client from harm and aspiring to benefit the client.
+-Explain what is the ethical principle of "doing good" by keeping the client from harm and aspiring to benefit the client.

--Explain according to Harley et al., what is at the core of the construction of racialized and sexualized hatreds and of socioeconomic meritocracy and classism (reference in Harley, Debra et al.; Race, Class, and Gender: A constellation of positionalities with implications for counseling; Journal of Multicultural Counseling & Development; Oct.
-2002; Vol. 30.)
+-Explain what is at the core of the construction of racialized and sexualized hatreds and of socioeconomic meritocracy and classism.

--Explain the Code of Ethics broadened the concept of family.
+-Explain what the Code of Ethics broadened the concept of family to include.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."